robinmitchell1993/Adafruit_IO_Particle/README.md

 # Adafruit IO Arduino Library [![Build Status](https://travis-ci.org/adafruit/Adafruit_IO_Arduino.svg?branch=master)](https://travis-ci.org/adafruit/Adafruit_IO_Arduino)

+This fork addresses a REST problem in the forked library.
+The fix is quick and dirty for now (since I cannot figure out how to parse data out properly), however it seems to work.

 Arduino library to access the Adafruit IO REST API on platforms like the FONA, CC3000, and ESP8266.
 This is a good library for simple send and receive access to Adafruit IO feeds.
 Unlike MQTT the REST API does not require a connection to